shrideio/shoebox/src/ci/README.md

     - Add the sample project to the repository and trigger a build.

-        - Replace the `@YOUR_DOMAIN` placeholder in `.drone.yml` in the project older with the actual value to form a correct link to the other services.
+        - Replace `@YOUR_DOMAIN` placeholder in `.drone.yml` in the project folder with the actual value to set correct links to the other services.

           > INFO: `.drone.yml` contains the build pipeline configuration for the sample project.
 Check the [Drone Pipeline documentation](https://docs.drone.io/configure/pipeline/) for more information.